 But how can you do that in a way that protects you as well as your employees?
 There are early reports about potential lawsuits against employers whose employees accuse them of negligence or worse in requiring employees to work in unsafe environments.
 The coronavirus outbreak has changed how large gatherings are allowed and only some are considered essential businesses.

 Wrongful Death Lawsuits Against Businesses

-In Dallas, there are reports of a meat packing plant where an outbreak of COVID outbreak amongst employees.
+In Dallas, there are reports of a meat packing plant where a COVID outbreak occurred among employees.
 A wrongful death claim filed by the family of an employee who died of the virus alleges that sick employees were told they had to come into work or be fired, which allegedly led to the family member and others catching the virus.

 Retail giant Walmart is also the subject of a wrongful death suit in Illinois, where two employees from the same location are reported to have died as a result of COVID.
 The suit claims Walmart was negligent in implementing and enforcing social distancing guidelines.
-And that Walmart failed to properly cleanse and sanitize the store, which is responsible for taking extra precautions because the CDC has designated it as a high-volume retailer.
+And that Walmart failed to properly cleanse and sanitize the store, which is required to take extra precautions because the CDC has designated it as a high-volume retailer.

-These stories exemplify the extreme human toll the virus can take and the importance of implementing and enforcing appropriate policies for the protection of your workforce.
-Potential loss of life combined with legal liability and loss of employee and community trust are risks that a responsible employer should diligently try to avoid.
+These stories demonstrate the extreme human toll the virus can take and the importance of implementing and enforcing appropriate policies for the protection of your workforce.
+Potential loss of life combined with legal liability and loss of employee and community trust are risks that a responsible employer should work diligently to avoid.